KerstinFe/raw2meta/README.md

      - AnalyzerTemp_std
      - Error

+- params.yaml file contains the main configuration details from Machines and HPLC Dictionaries to the waiting times, standard location of backup server and database.

-- Instruments and HPLCs are defined in a Machines Dictionary and an HPLC Dictionary, which are currently hard-coded in the ETL_Functions.py file.
+- Instruments and HPLCs are defined in a Machines Dictionary and an HPLC Dictionary, which are defined in the params.yaml for easy editing.
 These dictionaries translate the names of machines in the instrument method into shorter, more readable names.
 - The time range is the time range of the gradient.
 - The method is the name of the method file.
 - The pump pressure and analyzer temperature are recorded to observe the stability of the measurements.
 Only 1000 scans over the entire range are extracted for pump pressure to reduce time.
 The pump pressure is only recorded on the Thermo Vanquish Neo system, not the EvoSep or the EASY nLC-1200, and therefore also only available for these samples.